gdedrouas/Exchange-AD-Privesc/DNSAdmins/DNSAdmins.md

 ```

 * Workaround fix
+An elegant way of fixing this problem is including the DNSAdmins group into an AdminSDHolder-protected group.

-Use the Fix-DNSAdmins-DACL.ps1 Powershell script in this repository.
+Alternatively, use the Fix-DNSAdmins-DACL.ps1 Powershell script in this repository.
 Read it, test it, use it at your own risk.

 By default, it checks the three faulty ACEs, this can be done by any user.
-Use with -Fix switch with Domain Admins privileges to remove them.
+Use with -Fix switch with Domain Admins privileges will break DACL inheritance on this group and remove the three ACEs.

+To revert, simply reenable DACL inheritance.

 Alternatively, it can be done manually with LDP: bind as a Domain Admin account with the usual precautions, as you will change the DNSadmins group DACL.